anvilproject/anvil-portal/content/learn/data-submitters/data-submitters-overview.md

 - make sure all object files conform to AnVIL’s naming requirements,
 - generate a TSV file for each table in the data model (from Step 2).

-For more detailed instructions see [Step 3: Prepare data tables for submission](/learn/data-submitters/submission-guide/prepare-for-submission).
+For more detailed instructions, see [Step 3: Prepare data tables for submission](/learn/data-submitters/submission-guide/prepare-for-submission).

 ## 4. Stage Data for Ingestion